 In the morning, a typical Italian breakfast is a cappuccino with a cornetto (similar to a croissant but sweeter) or other bread or pastry.
 Milky coffees, such as cappuccino, latte macchiato, and caffè latte, are normally only drunk by Italians in the mornings and not after meals.

 You’ll likely encounter a guidebook or person who will tell you not to order any milky coffees after 11am as few Italians would do this.
-This is true that most Italians would not order these drinks later in the day and many find the idea of drinking milky coffee after a meal a bit disgusting.
+And while it is true that most Italians would not order these drinks later in the day and many find the idea of drinking milky coffee after a meal a bit disgusting, you should order what you want.
+And we’ve definitely seen Italian enjoying cappuccinos in the afternoon.

 What is the best way to save money on coffee in Rome?